PetTravelCheck Know before you go

 Travelling to Great Britain usually means rabies paperwork, a fresh Animal Health Certificate for each trip, and tapeworm treatment for most dogs.
 Use the calculator below to check your dates before travel.

-What your pet needs for the UK entry
+What your pet needs for UK entry

-1
+1. 1

 Microchip (ISO 11784/11785)